Introduction

 A filter with predicate k = 5

-directly on top of a scan of the table will look
+directly on top of a scan of the table looks

 for rows that match k = 5